nebriv/vtolvrRandomFailures/README.md

 # VTOLVR Random Failure Mod

 This mod has numerous features to add a little excitement to your flights!
 This mod may result in instability of your VTOL VR game.
 Failures may result in the inability to accomplish game missions.

 It is currently a work in progress.
 Failures and their recovery scenarios are currently a work in progress.

+Some failures may generate warning messages, some may not.
+Pay attention to your instruments!

 ## Failure Modes
 ### Environment